-Once a rare malignancy that most frequently occurred in elderly men of the Mediterranean region and certain regions of Africa, Kaposi sarcoma is now the most common malignant disease in patients with HIV/AIDS [53].
+Once a rare malignancy that most frequently occurred in elderly men of the Mediterranean region and certain regions of Africa, Kaposi sarcoma occurs in patients with HIV/AIDS at a rate that is several thousand times higher than in the general population [53].
 In patients without HIV, Kaposi sarcoma grows slowly and is usually seen as cutaneous lesions on the extremities.
 The lesions associated with HIV/AIDS tend to grow rapidly and can disseminate to cause multiple organ involvement.
 Lesions may arise within the endothelium of small blood vessels and cause cutaneous and intraoral lesions.
 Kaposi sarcoma was the first pathologic entity to be identified as an AIDS-defining illness [54; 55].